 Hawkinsville, Ga. – The local healthcare industry just became a lot younger.

 Thanks to a pioneer program at the Central Georgia Technical College (CGTC) Hawkinsville Workforce Development Center, a group of Hawkinsville High School students passed credentialing exams in February to become Certified Nurse Aides (CNA).
 Jua’naye Collins, Tabias Jones, Haley Kearney, Sitara Loving, Kazavia Mobley, Belle Owens make up the first six to do so in the programs’ first dual enrollment cohort.
-Two additional students in the cohort are deciding to pursue other educational paths and retest in March, Read More
+Jones, the only male in the cohort, Read More

 March 6, 2018